helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 ## Deploy the application to Kubernetes

-If you don’t have access to a Kubernetes cluster, you can [install one on your desktop](../../about/kubernetes.md).
+If you don’t have access to a Kubernetes cluster, create or obtain access to one.
 Then deploy the example:

 *Verify connectivity to cluster*